HR analytics: what your HRMS can do for you

 The business case for HRMS analytics

-The key stakeholders for HR analytics tools are an organization’s managers and leadership – whether it’s operational managers using real-time reporting features to inform day-to-day resourcing decisions, or C-suite leaders using recruitment and performance models to predict future skills needs and shape recruitment and succession strategies accordingly.
+The key stakeholders for HR analytics tools are an organization’s managers and leadership – whether it’s operational managers using real-time reporting features, or C-suite leaders using recruitment and performance models to predict future skills needs and shape recruitment strategies.

-The key potential benefits of various analytics features are as follows:
+The key potential benefits of HR analytics features are as follows:

 - Way better than using Excel: this may seem obvious but plenty of HR professionals remember when HR data was all spreadsheets with very limited number-crunching possibilities.
 Any analysis was effectively done ‘by hand’ whereas most HRMS reporting and analytics modules have sufficient automation to make dealing with HR data a less time-consuming and more responsive proposition.